Reduce the Carbon Footprint of Your Yard and Garden

 Other Ways to Cut Carbon

 - Zoysia Farm Nurseries and other companies sell slow-growth grasses that naturally need less water and mowing.
 Zoysia claims its grasses also choke out weeds and resist some insects, reducing the need for the standard petroleum-based chemical pesticides and weed killers.
+Available as seed, plugs, or sod.

 - Likewise, most fertilizer is primarily ammonia derived from natural gas.
 Some organic alternatives with no fossil fuels are specifically designed for lawns.
 Bradfield Organics' Luscious Lawn and Garden is an alfalfa-based fertilizer.
 The AgGrand 4-3-3 Liquid Fertilizer contains kelp and fish, and supplies nitrogen, phosphorus, and potassium to the lawn.